Working in Turkey as a Foreigner: Jobs You Can Do

 Once you have found a job, you and your employer can apply for a work permit.
 There are three types.
-Employed workers are eligible for a definite or indefinite term permit and must have a residence permit, at least 60 days validity on their passport and a legal contract with the employer.
+Employed workers are eligible for a definite or indefinite term permit and must have a residence permit, at least 60 days' validity on their passport, and a legal contract with the employer.

 The employer will fill in all necessary applications form and collect supporting documents before sending them to the Labour and Social Security Ministry.
 People living outside of Turkey can apply to the consulate in their home country.

 If you have lived in Turkey for at least five years, self-employed workers can also apply for an independent permit.
-To be approved, you will need to submit a business plan and also show how your entrepreneur work will benefit the Turkish economy.
+To be approved, you will need to submit a business plan and also show how your entrepreneur's work will benefit the Turkish economy.

 Alternatively, in 2017, an amendment to the International Labour Force Law introduced the Turquoise System for highly skilled workers.
 The point-based system is hugely advantageous because holders are issued with indefinite permits.
-(Read more about the turquoise system here.)

-Note: There are many exceptions to rules about working in Turkey as a foreigner, and laws are constantly updated so always seek up to date advice from the Ministry of Labour and Social Security.
+Note: There are many exceptions to rules about working in Turkey as a foreigner, and laws are constantly updated so always seek up-to-date advice from the Ministry of Labour and Social Security.
 Also, be aware that anyone working illegally, will be fined, and, in some cases, deported if caught.

 More Information about Turkish Lifestyles